 PSYC 341 Abnormal Psychology (3)

-A study of the physiological, social, and psychological nature of abnormal behavior as well as an understanding of the diagnosis and treatment of mental disorder.
+This course includes a study of the physiological, social, and psychological nature of abnormal behavior, as well as an understanding of the diagnosis and treatment of mental disorder.
+Prerequisite: HREL 396 Counseling Theory & Procedures.

-PSYC 425 Interpersonal Effectiveness (3)
+PSYC 429 Violence & Society (3)